 EXAMPLE 3: Suppose an analysis tool for object code detects a problem in the binary file c.dll, and suppose the tool has available symbol information which maps that location within the binary to a specific line in a source file d.cpp.
 In this case, the tool should set the analysisTarget property to c.dll, and it should set the resultFile property to d.cpp.

-If the tool that produces the log file does not know the analysis target, then the resultFile property SHALL be present and the analysisTarget property SHALL be absent.
+If the SARIF producer does not know the analysis target, then the resultFile property SHALL be present and the analysisTarget property SHALL be absent.

 NOTE: Some analysis tools produce output in a format that does not include both the analysis target and the result file.
 In such cases, a converter which translates the output into the SARIF format might only have the result file available.